 How to install macOS GTK Themes on Ubuntu

-Since Ubuntu officially uses GNOME as its default desktop, we’re going to mention the installation steps for GNOME.
+Since Ubuntu officially uses GNOME as its default desktop, we’ll mention the installation steps for GNOME.
 In case you use other GTK-based desktop environments such as MATE, the installation method is still pretty much the same.
 The way you apply the theme might be a bit different since all these desktop environments do things differently.

-2. Right-click on the file(s) and select Extract here.
+- Right-click the file(s) and select Extract here.
 If you’re using the Dolphin file manager instead of the default Nautilus, select Extract > Extract archive here.